percona/pmm/docs/how-to/configure.md

 ![](../_images/PMM_Settings_Communication.jpg)

-Integrated Alerting uses a separate instance of Alertmanager.
+Integrated Alerting uses a separate instance of Alertmanager run by `pmm-managed`.

 The descriptions for the settings here are reproduced from [Prometheus Alertmanager configuration](https://prometheus.io/docs/alerting/latest/configuration/).

 ### Email